miguelppais/fishcensus-netlogo/Readme.txt

 max.velocity changed to max.sustained.speed
 burst.speed added
 behavior.time.step renamed movement.time.step and can be set to 10ths or 5ths of a second

+1.1
+Fixed some fish not choosing a patch when patch.gathering.w > 0 Added cruise-urge: urge to maintain a constant speed and heading New weight: cruise.w
+Example files updated with new urge weights
+Annoying csv import file delimiter user prompt replaced with a chooser next to the "load data" button Fixed drag vector with wrong direction (duh!)
+Species creator: Parameters for drag calculation can now be edited individually on the interface Species creator: Added button to display the color of fishes after choosing Burst speed is no longer activated when diver.avoidance.w and predator.avoidance.w are 0 or negative Import data procedure changed from user input popup to a simple input interface Import data procedure merged with setup procedure BehaviorSpace multi-core errors should now be fixed Species creator: all drag.formula parameters saved on output csv file.
+All files from previous versions don't work with this version and must be updated
+Error messages and import data procedure updated on the main model to account for new csv structure avoid.obstacle removed from movement model, since it was slowing down the model and was not being used Output values are now stored as global variables instead of reporters